-The sill plates, structural beams that lay where your concrete foundation meets the framing ofyour home, are prone to rotting and failure if not properly installed and maintained.
+The sill plates, structural beams that lay where your concrete foundation meets the framing of your home, are prone to rotting and failure.
+Sill plate replacements can be a hairy fix if your foundation repair company isn’t equipped for proper installation methods.

-At Helitech Waterproofing & Foundation Repair, we offer free consultations and estimates tohomeowners like you.
+At Helitech Waterproofing & Foundation Repair, we offer free consultations and estimates to homeowners like you.
 We’ll give you a fair and accurate estimate of the work it will take to get your home back into shape.
-We’ve been fixing foundations and performing sill plate installations for 30 years now, so you’ll know you’re getting some of the best repair service in the Midwest.
+We’ve been fixing foundations and performing sill plate installations for 30 years now, so you’ll know you’re getting some of the best repair services in the Midwest.
+Need more convincing?
+Check out this article on how to choose the best home improvement contractor for you.

 - Install temporary supports